googleads/googleads-mobile-unity/README.md

 Every block code that AppHarbr added or modified will be separated with `//************************************************************************//`

-AppHarbr Ad Quality enter into action only when:
+AppHarbr Ad Quality enters into action only when:
 - AppHarbr SDK initialized through the C# Script.
-- Ad Unit Id required by the publisher to be watched by AppHarbr SDK through the C# Script.
+- Ad Unit ID required by the publisher to be watched by AppHarbr SDK through the C# Script.

-Otherwise, The Google Mobile Ads SDK will functional regularly.
+Otherwise, The Google Mobile Ads SDK will function regularly.

 This repository contains the source code for the Google Mobile Ads Unity plugin and AppHarbr Integration.